ckagiri/codex-of-the-eternal-spire/the_codex_volume_1.md

 * **Rule:** Never waste a good crisis.
 * **Action:** After the fire is out, generate a list of "Wards" (Repair Items) to ensure this specific beast can never enter again.

+### 5. The Chronicle of Lessons (Retrospective)
+* **Action:** After the dragon is slain, we do not just bury the dead.
+We write the Ballad of the Battle, ensuring this specific beast can never enter the castle again.

 ---

 ## 🤝 XVII.
 THE OATH OF THE FELLOWSHIP (Culture & Conflict)